TayHuiYi/Bioinformatics-for-studying-S.-pneumoniae/README.md

 A new PDB file with the b-factor column edited with pLDDT values will be created.
 Opening the file with softwares such as PyMol will allow the user to view the coloured structure.

-It is possible to loop the code to edit all b-factor values.
+It is possible to loop the code to edit all b-factor values, though it is not included in the notebook.

 Instructions are within the notebook, commented out.